mrsarm/reqclient/README.md

 - Node.js 4.4+ (supports Javascript classes).
 - `request` module.
-- `node-cache` if you use the cache features.
+- `node-cache` if the cache features are used.

 About